UniversityOfAthens/x11-window-manager/README.md

 launcher), as well as `Xephyr` (a tool for interacting with alternative X servers using ordinary, local windows). `Xephyr` will no longer be needed once development is convenient enough within the window manager itself!
-Temporarily, you'll need to inspect the source code if you're looking for the key bindings...
+Within `Xephyr`, press `Ctlr + Shift` to prevent the host X window manager from listening to your key strokes and causing conflicts.

+Similarly to `dwm`, the window manager is customizable through global variables and symbolic constants defined in `config.h`.

 # Learning X11